Fedeorlandau/fedeorlandau/README.md

 I'm a Developer from Argentina!
 Currently based in Denmark.
 I speak English, Spanish and Typescript!
 Check out my website https://fedeorlandau.dev :)

-🔭 I’m currently working on https://devmark.it
+🔭 I’m currently working on https://lastbite.dk and https://devmark.it

 Devmark.it is a poker planning tool that let you create private rooms to help you estimating your next feature!